teesar/2420_1/guide.md

 ```
 sudo pacman -S neovim doctl
 ```
-- Note: Doctl is the command line interface for accessing Digital Ocean that you'll use for further droplet creation.
+- Note: Doctl is the command line interface for accessing DigitalOcean that you'll use for further droplet creation.
 - Note: Neovim is a text editor you'll use to create a config file for automating aspects of droplet creation through the command line.
 - Note: This may take several minutes to complete.